Public Company Accounting Oversight Board: History

-Appointment of Chairman Webster
+Appointment of first Chairman

 The SEC named William H. Webster, to be the first PCAOB Chairman.
 He was a prominent lawyer and former director of both the FBI and CIA.
-This appointment was controversial, however, for while Webster was widely recognized for his integrity and intellect, two of the SEC's five Commissioners believed that SEC Chairman Harvey Pitt had not properly vetted the candidates or consulted with them on the appointment (and had previously agreed with them to appoint TIAA-CREF Chairman John Biggs as PCAOB Chairman).
-In one of the most contentious SEC public hearings, these two Commissioners (Harvey Goldschmid and Roel Campos) publicly criticized the process of the appointment (though not Webster himself).
+This appointment was controversial, however, for while Webster was widely recognized for his integrity and intellect, two of the SEC's five Commissioners (Harvey Goldschmid and Roel Campos) believed that Pitt had not properly vetted the candidates or consulted with them on the appointment (and had previously agreed with them to appoint TIAA-CREF Chairman John Biggs as PCAOB Chairman).
+In one of the most contentious SEC public hearings, these two Commissioners publicly criticized the process of the appointment (though not Webster himself).
 Webster nonetheless was approved by the SEC by a 3–2 vote to become the PCAOB's first Chairman.

 Just a few weeks after Webster was appointed to the PCAOB, however, another controversy erupted when newspapers reported that Webster had served on the board audit committee of U.S. Technologies, a high-technology company being investigated for accounting irregularities.
 Pitt, whose tenure as SEC Chair had already proven controversial, found himself in an untenable position.
 One of the claims made by Goldschmid during the rancorous October SEC hearing was that the candidates put forward by Pitt had not been properly vetted.
 Goldschmid's criticisms seemed prescient, and this, combined with other pressures, led Pitt to announce his resignation from the SEC on election day (November 4, 2002).
 Webster himself announced his resignation from the PCAOB a week later -– less than three weeks after the PCAOB was set up.